rikkitomikoehrhart/SchoolRegistrationSystem/README.md

 - Use **HTML and CSS to structure and style the web app** (CSS Framework is welcome).

 **JavaScript**
-- Implement **client-side scripting using JAvaScript for interactivity**
+- Implement **client-side scripting using JavaScript for interactivity**
 - Ise JavaScript to **handle user actions**, **validate inputs**, and **update the UI dynamically**

 **Documentation:**